-Assistant Professor (tenure stream), Oral and Maxillofacial Pathology
+Assistant Professor (tenure-stream), Oral and Maxillofacial Radiology

-The Faculty of Dentistry, University of Toronto, invites applications for a full-time tenure-stream appointment in Oral and Maxillofacial Pathology within the multidisciplinary Division of Biological and Diagnostic Sciences.
+The Faculty of Dentistry, University of Toronto, invites applications for a full-time tenure-stream appointment in Oral and Maxillofacial Radiology within the multidisciplinary Division of Biological and Diagnostic Sciences.
 The appointment will be at the rank of Assistant Professor and will begin on July 1, 2015.

 - excellent teaching skills, and